-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, embattled retailer Sears Holdings (NAS: SHLD) has received the dreaded one-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, department store operator Sears Holdings (NAS: SHLD) has received the dreaded one-star ranking.

 With that in mind, let's take a closer look at Sears' business and see what CAPS investors are saying about the stock right now.

 |Headquarters (founded)||Hoffman Estates, Ill.
 (1899)|

 |Market Cap||$5.6 billion|